chaoscalm/computer-chronicles-revisited/content/post/computer-chronicles-revisited-040-tsukuba-expo-85.md

 While building a human-like robot to play a synthesizer might seem like an unnecessarily complicated way of using a computer to generate music, Cheifet said there was a reason for this "circuitous method."
 Kato told him this was the best way to establish the basic technology for building 21st-century robots.

 Another Kato design featured at the Expo, the Waseda Hitachi Leg 11 (WHL-11), was a walking biped robot that weighed 120 kilograms.
-Cheifeft noted the robot required enormous strength just to move.
+Cheifet noted the robot required enormous strength just to move.
 Each of the WHL's "hips" contained a hydraulic power source and a microcomputer.

 ![A robot with a cubic head and four motorized limbs walking across a stage.](/img/cc-whl11.png)